Mortgage Interest Rate Basics

 Secondary Market

 Since all secondary market loans are made with the intent to sell to the secondary market, the investors in the secondary market ultimately determine and influence the movement of interest rates.
-As the appetite for safer assets increase in the market, rates will typically fall as investors buy more mortgage backed securities.
-Inversely, if there is less appetite in the market for safer assets, rates will typically increase since there are less buyers and higher rates are needed to attract investors back to mortgage back securities.
+As the appetite for safer assets increase in the market, rates will typically fall as investors buy more mortgage-backed securities.
+Inversely, if there is less appetite in the market for safer assets, rates will typically increase since there are less buyers and higher rates are needed to attract investors back to mortgage-backed securities.

 Discount Points vs. Lender Credit